 If you want the quiz to self-grade and ensure students progress smoothly in your quest, make sure to attribute points to all your questions and select the following types of questions:

 You can add other types of questions, but make sure to uncheck the Self-Paced Progress option when creating your objective.

 When you’ve finished creating your quiz, click on the “Responses” tab.
 Click on the Google Spreadsheet icon and create a sheet where the responses will be stored.
 Make sure to give the response sheet a name you’ll easily remember!

-If your Google account is not set to English or French, open your Responses sheet and make sure to change the header names to English.
-These should be, in order:
+If your Google account is not set to English, open your Responses sheet and make sure to change the header names to English.
+These should be:

 - Email Address

 Now that your quiz is ready, you can create a quest objective in Classcraft!